UWPCE-PythonCert/PythonCertDevel/_sources/modules/Async.rst.txt

 The server receives the request, and it may have to do a fair bit of processing before it can return something -- and it takes time for the response to travel over the wire.

-with "regular" requests -- the program is halted while it's waiting for the server to do its thing. ("Blocking" -- see below)
+With "regular" requests -- the program is halted while it's waiting for the server to do its thing. ("Blocking" -- see below)

 With async, the program can do other things while the request is waiting for the server to respond.